firebird631/siis/README.md

 ----------

-The authors are not responsible of the losses on your trading accounts you will made using SiiS, nethier of the data loss, corruption, computer crash or physicial dommages on your computers or on the cloud you uses.
+The authors are not responsible of the losses on your trading accounts you will made using SiiS, neither of the data losses, corruptions, computers crashs or physicial dommages on your computers or on the cloud you use.

-The authors are not responsible of the loss due to the lack of the security of your systems.
+The authors are not responsible of the losses due to the lack of the security of your systems.

 Use SiiS at your own risk, backtest strategies many time before running them on a live account.
 Test the stability, test the efficiency, take in account the potential execution slippage and latency caused by the network, the broker or by having an inadequate system.